 Can a company hold shares in another company?

-A shareholder can be an individual person or some kind of business entity, like another company, an organisation, etc. Non-human shareholders are referred to as ‘corporate shareholders’.
+A limited company shareholder can be an individual person or some kind of business entity, like another company, an LLP, an organisation, etc. Non-human shareholders are referred to as ‘corporate shareholders’.

 Benefits of a corporate shareholder

-Established corporations who become Members can provide a number of benefits to smaller businesses because they often have greater resources, influence and experience.
+Established corporations who become members of another company can provide a number of benefits to smaller businesses because they often have greater resources, influence, and experience.

 Important points to note: